101 DWI Facts – Plus 15 Actionable Tips to Avoid a DWI

 If you are placed on probation for a DWI in Texas and you are alleged to have had a BAC of a .15 or greater or are a repeat offender, the judge will order you to have an ignition interlock device installed on any vehicle you drive.
 According to Draeger Inc., a national Interlock company, all 50 states in the U.S. have adopted laws that allow or require the installation of interlock devices to prevent convicted offenders from driving under the influence.

-30. You may be ordered to put an interlock on your vehicle as a condition of your occupational license.
+30. You may be ordered to install an interlock on your vehicle in order to obtain an occupational driver’s license.

-This is true even if your BAC was lower than .15 and even if this was your first offense.
+This is true even if your BAC was lower than .15 and even if it was your first offense.

 31. You’re can’t skip the alcohol monitoring requirement – even if you don’t own a vehicle.

 If you have been ordered to install a breathalyzer but don’t actually own a vehicle, you will still be required to install an interlock device on any vehicle you drive, such as a company vehicle or a friend or family member’s car.
-If you don’t drive at all, expect the judge to order you to have another way to make sure you don’t drink, such as a SCRAM Monitor.
+If you don’t drive at all, expect the judge find another way to make sure you don’t drink, such as ordering a SCRAM Monitor to ensure you are abstaining from alcohol 24/7.

 32. The judge may allow you to have your interlock removed once you have completed half the length of your probation.